magdesign/PocketVJ-CP-exh/docs/html/_sources/08_mapping.rst.txt

     - since CP 4.0.5 and higher, you are able to remotely map without any mouse or keyboard connected, but you must "Autostart" into "Mapper"

     - If you use an IR mouse, you need to use an IR Keyboard to control the mapper, CP will not work.

-    - If you use an IR mouse, you need to use an IR Keyboard to control the mapper, CP will not work.

     - Keyboard keys: 1,2,3,4,a,v,b,m,n,l,k,5,7,8,9,0